nyusuf01/edgar-degas/README.md

 #### MVP

 - Drop down form for artworks
-- Displays art work along with information about the art presented
+- Display art work along with information about the art presented
 - Mobile compatibility

 #### PostMVP
+- Create a tab or slideshow gallery for the enlisted artwork.
+- Randomly choose "art of the week"

 ## Project Schedule